 Throughout the supply chain manufacturers use lot numbers to identify any given product, and track their unique movements and expiry dates.
 Lot number and expiration date play a pivotal role in food safety compliance as they make the process of quality control and recalls more efficient.

 Many companies have leveraged inventory management solutions to efficiently track lots batches.
 Enterprise Resource Planning software with lot tracking capabilities is preferable because of additional features that enable complete traceability in one place.

-The right ERP system will help you tackle the inventory challenges that stem from large numbers of lots in your warehouse.
+The right food and beverage ERP consulting services will help you tackle the inventory challenges that stem from large numbers of lots in your warehouse.
 IFS is an example of an ERP that is preferred for lot expiration tracking.
 It simplifies tracking per-stock-unit information from the point of receipt to the shipping of products from your facility.

 Through automation, the data is accurately recorded and permanently saved into your database so you have quick access for quality control and expiration date confirmation.

 IFS Inventory generates a clear audit trail of lot changes and will track each lot received, sold, manufactured, or returned.
 It offers an easy way to look up expiration date by lot number and how to tell expiration date from lot number.

 How to Check Expiration Date from Lot Number

 Currently, there is no consensus about identifying or labeling expiration dates by lot number.
 Food dating is a voluntary process not mandated by the Food and Drug Administration.
 Except for infant formula, the FDA does not require manufacturers to date their products, and there are no federal laws governing product dating.